 Teacher, nurse, community leader, local politician

-This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography in 1998.

 Viva Bedlington was born at Auckland on 12 March 1893, the daughter of Elizabeth Jane Meldrum and her husband, Percy Bedlington, a surveyor.
 Her paternal grandfather, William Bedlington, had surveyed much of the Whangarei district and through her paternal grandmother, Caroline Mair, Viva was directly related to two eminent Northland families, the Mairs and the Puckeys.
 Both families were associated with the earliest days of the Church Missionary Society in the Bay of Islands.